Bowflex 5.1 Adjustable Bench - Is it Worth it?

 How Well Is it Made:

 This bench frame is made to last being constructed out of commercial quality steel so you know it’s a heavy-duty bench.
-Bowflex is know for making top notch bowflex home gyms so it’s to their benefit that they continue to produce quality benches as well to protect their reputation.
+Bowflex is know for making top notch bowflex home gym machines so it's to their benefit that they continue to produce quality benches as well to protect their reputation.

 The upholstery is durable and is easy to wipe down and clean after each use.
 While it shouldn’t rip or tear easily, the padding can wrinkle after a few uses which can make the bench look older than what it really is.